 Days 6&7: Poros

 The charming island of Poros is a perfect place to enjoy a little R&R while island hopping in Greece.
-Surrounded by dense pine forests and idyllic coastlines, there isn’t much to “do” on Poros island per se, but it is a great place to get into the laid back Greek island mindset.
+Surrounded by dense pine forests and idyllic coastlines, there isn’t much to “do” on Poros island per se.
+However, this is a great place to get into the laid back Greek island mindset.

-Relax on the shores of Love Bay or Askeli beaches, hike to the Monastery of Zoodochos Pigi, or take a boat across the Peloponnese town of Galatas.
+Spend your summer days relaxing on the shores of Love Bay or Askeli beaches.
+Carve the time out of your schedule to hike to the Monastery of Zoodochos Pigi, or take a boat across the Peloponnese town of Galatas.

 Days 8-10: Agistri